Palliative Care – Sobell House Oxford

 The senior support is great, so it's possible to develop advanced communication skills in a supportive environment

 The staff - there is a very closely knit MDT at Sobell House.
+The staff group are expert, supportive and communicate well amongst themselves.
 You will be made to feel welcome and that what you do is worthwhile.

 The relationship with the patients and families.